ahalls/MathFlash/README.md

 2. Enabling persistence of user data between games with NSCoding.

-3. Use of special event handlers like segues and user alrt views (UIAlertview).
+3. Use of special event handlers like segues and user alert views (UIAlertview).